FITWEL: Optimizing buildings to support health

 WELL is undeniably well-researched, with the only common complaint leaning towards it being too scientific, whereby the Workplace Scorecard of Fitwel is far simpler, with less scientific jargon and minimal medical mumbo-jumbo.

 FITWEL appears to be equally well-rounded.
-However, the manner in which they operate is more manageable.
+However, how they operate is more manageable.
 FITWEL is undeniably a more practical, low-impact and user-friendly building certification.
 An uncomplicated online portal and the substantially smaller price tag makes FITWEL seem the younger, cooler and more techno-savvy sibling of the paper-heavy WELL standard.

 Like WELL, FITWEL remains in development and will undoubtedly release updates like its predecessor.
 These iterations will undoubtedly push the standard to offer suitably challenging targets to all future users and ensure real progress in the field of health and wellbeing.
 And, it is the hope that a more accessible approach will be open to all.